 Frame a Window or a View

 Some windows face out to a great view of a garden, a cityscape, or a mountain view.
-In these cases, you don’t want window treatments that cover up the beauty outside.
+In these cases, you don't want window treatments that cover up the beauty outside.
 Instead, you want treatments that are easy to open, and when open, offer a totally unobstructed view.
+Different styles of blinds can offer this option.
 Good choices are wood and faux wood blinds, shutters or soft vane window shadings.

 Countless Colors and Patterns